egarrisxn/jquery-daily-scheduler-2023/README.md

 2. Input your tasks for each hour of the day.
 3. Click the save button next to each input field to save your tasks.
 4. The application will automatically update the color of each time block based on the current time.

-## Local Development

-To set up the project for local development:

-1. Clone the repository to your local machine.
-2. Open the project directory.
-3. Open the `index.html` file in a web browser to view the application.

 ## Future Improvements